datacraft-dsc/DEPs/20/README.md

-A legal binding between Marketplace principals and third parties is part of the value add of the Marketplace and not something which can be provided by the Ocean Protocol Network directly.
+A legal binding between Marketplace principals and third parties is part of the value add of the Marketplace and not something which can be provided by the Convex Network directly.
 Note this binding is distinct from any additional legal agreements between members of a marketplace.